Skip to content

 if (id >= EXCP_ID_ECALL_U && id <= EXCP_ID_ECALL_M) {

-/* Copy the system call arguments from user space to the kernel */
+/* Copy the system call arguments from user space to the kernel. */

 uint syscall_paddr = earth->mmu_translate(curr_pid, SYSCALL_ARG);